pcingola/BigDataScript/manual/docs/functions.md

 real exppm1(real x)                                     | Return e^x-1
 real floor(real x)                                      | The floor of a number
 int getExponent(real x)                                 | exponent used in the representation of a real
-string getVar(string name)                              | Get variable's value represented as a string, e.g.: `int i=42; getVar('i') # Output "42"`
-string getVar(string name, string default)              | Get variable's value represented as a string or a default value if not set.
+string getModulePath()                                  | Return the absolute path to the file currently executing string getVar(string name)                              | Get variable's value represented as a string, e.g.: `int i=42; getVar('i') # Output "42"` string getVar(string name, string default)              | Get variable's value represented as a string or a default value if not set.
 E.g. `getVar('i', 'zzz') # Output "zzz" if variable 'i' is not defined` bool hasVar(string name)                                | Is the variable 'name' defined?
 This can be used to check the existence of environment variables, which are inherited into the global scope real hypot(real x, real y)                              | Returns sqrt(x2 +y2) without intermediate overflow or underflow.
 real IEEEremainder(real x, real y)                      | Computes the remainder operation on two arguments as prescribed by the IEEE 754 standard..
 log(string msg)                                         | Log 'msg' (i.e. show to stderr)
-real log(real x)                                        | Natural logarithm of a number
+logd(string msg)                                        | Log 'msg' (i.e. show to stderr), also show current file name and line number real log(real x)                                        | Natural logarithm of a number
 real log10(real x)                                      | Logarithm (base 10) of a number
 real log1p(real x)                                      | Natural logarithm of '1+x'